-For instance, you are using public or another person's internet, which might not be secure.
-In such a case, you can use our ISP finder to check who is the internet service provider and where it is located.
+This feature helps when using the public or another person's internet, which might need to be more secure.
+In such a case, you can use our ISP finder to check Who is your ISP and where it is located.

 The geographical coordinates of a place can be used to pinpoint its location on the map.
 This means that the geographical coordinates (longitude and latitude) that you find using our ISP finder can help you trace the address of your internet service provider.

 Telecommunications, networking, and routing equipment are required to connect to the Internet.
 ISPs provide users with access to networks that contain the required equipment, which allows them to establish an Internet connection.

 For Internet access providers to provide better connectivity to their customers, ISPs offer a variety of Internet connections.
-Perform the internet broadband speed test to check the download & upload speed provided by your ISP.
+Perform the internet speed test to check the download & upload speed provided by your ISP.

 We have listed below some of the essential information regarding internet connections provided by the ISPs: